 I consider myself tech-adjacent—I’m not a developer, but I’ve always been interested in tech, gadgets, and the like.
 DOS games were a childhood staple, as my mother’s career as a programmer and analyst made home computers readily available before they were so ubiquitous.
 These days, regarding tech, I’m working to improve my literacy in audio recording software and hardware, a seemingly never-ending quest.

 I joined Up and Running part-time in 2008, transitioning to full-time years later when wanting something more stable and with a friendlier schedule.
-Though a different field from those where I started, many of the same core skills apply: self-direction, attention to detail, preparedness, adapting to new situations, writing and editing, etc. It’s been gratifying to grow with the company and to see UAR flourish as it has, partnering with clients doing interesting and important work across all industries.
+Though a different field from those where I started, I’ve always enjoyed the administrative aspects to any task or project.
+Additionally, many of the same core skills apply: self-direction, attention to detail, preparedness, adapting to new situations, writing and editing, etc. It’s been gratifying to grow with the company and to see UAR flourish as it has, partnering with clients doing interesting and important work across all industries.
 Additionally, it’s great working in a cooperative and drama-free environment in which the work itself is the focus.

 A company's foundation is what it believes in